szczyglis-dev/py-gpt/docs/source/models.rst

 **Real-time importer**

-You can also import models in real-time from a running Ollama instance using the ``Config -> Models -> Import from Ollama`` tool.
+You can also import models in real-time from a running Ollama instance using the ``Config -> Models -> Import...`` tool.

 **Custom Ollama endpoint**